Health Information Technology (HIT) Medical Coding Certificate

 Medical Coding Certificate

-The Health Information Technology (HIT) Medical Coding Certificate is designed as an entry level program for students who want a career in health information technology.
+The 19-credit hour Health Information Technology (HIT) Medical Coding Certificate is designed as an entry level program for students who want a career in health information technology.

 - The certificate program will appeal to individuals employed in a variety of healthcare roles who wish to develop specialized medical coding skills.
 The program also is for those new to healthcare who want to take the first steps in a career path in HIT.

-- Courses apply toward the associate degree for those who wish to extend their education and qualify for the Registered Health Information Technician (HIT).
+- Courses apply toward the accredited Associate's degree for those who wish to extend their education and qualify for the Registered Health Information Technician (HIT).

 Upon completion of the HIT Medical Coding Certificate program, students will be prepared to sit for the Certified Coding Associate (CCA) exam.
 This national exam, offered by the American Health Information Management Association (AHIMA), is accredited by the National Commission for Certifying Agencies (NCCA).
 The CCA credential reflects an individual’s medical coding competency across all healthcare settings, including hospitals and physician practices.